Runthescript/tor-composer/README.md

 If `"IsTor:"` returns `false`, you are not using tor and will need to troubleshoot further.

-### **Possible issues**
+> [!NOTE]
+> Possible issues that prevent you from returning a true response
+>

-- Network configurations preventing tor traffic
+> - Network configurations preventing tor traffic
-- Host firewalling preventing docker from accessing network
+> - Host firewalling preventing docker from accessing network
-- Not being connected to the internet
+> - Not being connected to the internet

-## **Back-up Your Data**
+> [!IMPORTANT]
+> Back-up Your Data

-It would be a good idea to backup your Docker volumes to avoid losing your hidden-service keys and address.
+> It would be a good idea to backup your Docker volumes to avoid losing your hidden-service keys and address.
 If you are using docker desktop you will need to login to backup or migrate your volumes.

 # Adding Your Own Key Files